nikhil-thampi/Copilot_Hack_session/README.md

 ### Exercise 3

 1. Create a new Java workspace, which will call an API from US National Weather Service to get the current temperature for a specific zipcode or city.
 The code should evaluate the temperature and identify the corresponding climate for that region.
+2. Generate couple of unit test case scenarios for the newly created workspace.

 > [!NOTE]